wajihullahbaig/mtcc-python/README.md

 did not go away.
 Binarization was ok, so was thinning but no minutiae detected.

 Much better and cleaner codes compared to other models I may safely say!

+### Fail4-5 OpenAI, GPT4o, 4.1 mini, o3, Gemini 2.5flash, ClaudeAi (sonnet and opus)

+Create a better prompt and changes some research papers.
+As of now, the issue remains circular.
+Get one thing done, the next breaks down.

+The major issue remains STFT analysis and Gabor filtering, they faulter.
+So bad that it is a shame that the models cannot still replace me :)